- Canary Islands

 Here you'll have the chance to take some beautiful photos of Teide and the park and if you want some memories of this day, we must say that Marcos is an excellent photographer (besides being a great driver) and he took some really lovely photos for us (as well as for all other participants), which everyone really appreciated.

-The highlight of the evening was by far our stop to watch the sunset at over 2000 m / 6500 feet, with a glass of champagne in our hand and Teide in the backdrop.
-We got to see sun go down behind a sea of clouds, which is not something you get to see everyday.
+The highlight of the evening was definitely the place where we stopped to watch the sunset at over 2000 m / 6500 feet, with a glass of champagne in our hand and Teide in the backdrop.
+We got to see the sun go down behind a sea of clouds, which is not something you get to see every day.

 Tip: the light during golden hour is simply amazing up there (it's like a photographer's dreams come true), so if you're passionate about photography, take full advantage of this stop to get your best pictures of Teide and the sun.

-Depending on the day and/or weather you may go to some other spot in the park to watch the sunset (Jack was prepared with more than just one back-up plan), but given the beauty of the entire park, the experience will probably still be amazing anywhere you go.
+Depending on the day and on the weather conditions, you may go to some other spot in the park to watch the sunset (Jack was prepared with more than just one back-up plan), but given the beauty of the entire park, the experience will probably still be amazing anywhere you go.

 By this time it had gotten rather chilly outside, given the fact that we were there in January, so we really appreciated the warm blankets that Jack and Marcos had provided us with.

 Best tip if you want to come on the Teide By Night tour: bring warm clothes with you, preferably more layers and a warm jacket if possible.
 Of course, it depends on the time of the year when you come to visit, but it gets chilly even in the summer, given the high altitude that you are at.